Sphagnum warnstorfii

 Sphagnum warnstorfii is a species of moss belonging to the family Sphagnaceae, named in honour of Carl Warnstorf.
 It is widely distributed in the north hemisphere.

 In a study of the effect of the herbicide Asulam on moss growth, Sphagnum warnstorfii was shown to have intermediate sensitivity to Asulam exposure.

+Characteristics

+This moss is noted as a medium-sized species, which forms soft carpets.
+It is most often a deep crimson colour, but can also appear in green, with the lower parts of the shoots showing as a blackish-red.
+The branch leaves form in straight lines, with straight and narrow tips.

+Habitat

+Sphagnum warnstorfii appears in base-rich flushes, and is not found on nutrient-poor bogs.
+Its typically grows alongside Sphagnum teres and less occasionally with Sphagnum contortum.